-- 5 trol and it is quite clear there exists variability in the amplitude and periodicity of the simulated ENSO within this long control run.
+CESM-CAM5.3 control and it is quite clear there exists variability in the amplitude and periodicity of the simulated ENSO within this long control run.
 Therefore, caution must be exercised when evaluating the relatively short control simulations (Wittenberg, 2009) of CESM-CAM5.4 and CESM-CAM5.5.
 However, it is also clear that the amplitude of the simulated ENSO from CESM-CAM5.4 is unrealistically large.
 Obviously, this simulation sparked concern about an inherent deficiency in the CAM5.4 physics causing a degradation in the simulation of ENSO.
-Sensitivity experiments revealed that the tuning of D{cs} for radiation balance for - 10 CAM5.4 was the cause of the large amplitude ENSO.
+Sensitivity experiments revealed that the tuning of $D{\rm cs}$ for radiation balance for CAM5.4 was the cause of the large-amplitude ENSO.